-Тор SA Objective Topics (See SA Framework) Score Supporting Information Timing Uncertainty 1 Crime 0 Key reason: Site is unlikely to have a discernible effect on levels of crime.
+SA Objective Topics (See SA Score Support Framework) Supporting Information Residual Score Timing Uncertainty 1 Crime 0 Key reason: Site is unlikely to have a discernible effect on levels of crime.
 0 N/A М 2 Education + Key reason: Site is located within 1 km of a primary school. + M- LT М Key reason: Site is located more than 4 km from a GP surgery.
 3 Health - Other info: Site is unlikely to have a discernible effect on health inequalities.
 Site is located within 1 km of a play area or sports facility.
 Site is a housing site in close proximity to an existing community 0 ST М Mitigation: Consider commissioning new healthcare facilities and strengthening sustainable transport provisions to nearest facilities.
 4 Housing + Key reason: Site provides 38 new homes, including for a range of needs (e.g. affordable, social housing etc.). + ST L 5 Access ++ Key reason: Site is located within 500 m of the countryside or open coast.
 Site is within 500 m of a bus service / stop or railway station.
 Site is within 500 m of a place of worship, town or village hall.
 Site is within 500 m of a designated historic asset (see SA Objective 10). ++ S- М Access Other info: Site is unlikely to have a discernible effect on levels of walking or cycling.
 Site is unlikely to have a discernible effect on access to other cultural or leisure facilities.
 LT 6 Economy 0 Key reason: Site has no discernible effect on employment diversification.
 Site is unlikely to have a discernible effect on the variety of employment opportunity.
 Site is unlikely to have a discernible effect on access to jobs.
 Site is unlikely to have a discernible effect on access to jobs.
 0 S- LT М Key reason: The extent of green infrastructure proposed is unknown at this stage - a limited amount assumed on a large greenfield site (>0.4ha).
 Urhan Other info: Site would have a neutral effect on townscape character assuming mitigation in place.
 Site located adjacent to sustainable transport opportunities.
-Q. 7 Urban Renaissance Renaissance 0 S- LT Н
+S- 7 Urban Renaissance Mitigation: Incorporate green infrastructure into development design.
+As this is a large greenfield site, a significant amount will be needed to offset potential adverse effects, which should be determined through sitelevel assessment.
+The layout, including building size, orientation and road layout, should be designed with consideration to the townscape.
+0 LT Н